Menu

 Day 5: Toyama

-In the evening we step out for a relaxed local dinner in Toyama’s city centre.
+In the afternoon, you take a cruise through a stunning tunnel of cherry blossoms on the Matsukawa River.
+In the evening you step out for a relaxed local dinner in Toyama’s city centre.

 Breakfast, Lunch, Dinner

-To catch the sight of cherry blossoms in the morning light, we head to Shogawa Water Memorial Park.
 The rest of the day is dedicated to exploring the traditional woodworking town of Inami in Toyama’s countryside.
-While there other Japanese towns known for their woodcraft traditions, Inami is justifiably known as Japan’s best.
+While there are other Japanese towns known for their woodcraft traditions, Inami is justifiably known as Japan’s best.
 Its high level of craftmanship is officially recognised as “Japan Heritage” designated by the Agency for Cultural Affairs, and its master craftsmen are regularly dispatched across Japan to help in the renovation of traditional buildings.

 Breakfast, Dinner